convidera/frontend-kit/packages/vue-form-validator/README.md

 You can run `yarn dev` to see basic usage in browser.

-### It's also possible to add validation rulse after the field is created:
+### It's also possible to add validation rules after the field is created:

 ```javascript
 const newPassword = form.addFiled('newPassword', '', [